JuqiangJ/JuqiangJ.github.io/praat.md

 ---
 layout: page
-title: Annotated Praat learning resources
+title: Praat
-subtitle: Read your speech!
+subtitle: Annotated Praat learning resources
 ---

 Praat is a computer program that is widely used in the field of phonetics and speech-related studies.
 You can use it for analysing, synthesizing, and manipulating speech data, and  you can use it to plot waveforms, spectragrams, ptich contour and many other acoustic figures.